-Master of Arts in Modern Art History, Theory, and Criticism
+Master of Arts in Modern and Contemporary Art History

-Chicago is a world-class city with a vibrant art scene.
-Students have access to major cultural institutions such as the Art Institute of Chicago and its heralded Modern Wing, the Museum of Contemporary Art, and the numerous thriving artist-run galleries and community-based organizations in the city's independent art scene.
+Chicago is a world-class city with a vibrant art scene, and MA in Modern and Contemporary Art History students enjoy dynamic involvement with contemporary art and exhibitions in the area.
+Students have access to major cultural institutions such as the Art Institute of Chicago, its Modern Wing, the Museum of Contemporary Art, and numerous artist-run galleries and community-based organizations in the city's independent art scene.

 Students also have access to SAIC's libraries and research centers, including the John M. Flaxman Library, Ryerson and Burnham Libraries of the Art Institute of Chicago, Video Data Bank, Joan Flasch Artists Book Collection, Fashion Resource Center, Roger Brown Study Collection, and the Gene Siskel Film Center.

 In addition, SAIC attracts numerous visiting artists, historians, and critics, creating opportunities for students to interact and network with scholars from the field.
 The department hosts a number of visiting art historians every year, most notably through its annual Norma U. Lifton Lecture in Art History and in conjunction with its annual MAAH Graduate Student Research Symposium.